Skip to Content (Press Enter)

-If you are new to the surrogacy process, you may feel a little overwhelmed and the process itself can seem a little complex, with many parties involved.
-Working with a surrogacy agency can help you navigate the milestones and events throughout your journey so that you can focus on the most important thing: preparing for the arrival of your baby!
+If you are new to the surrogacy process, you may feel a little overwhelmed, and the process itself can seem a little complex, with many parties involved.
+Working with a surrogacy agency can help you navigate the milestones and events throughout your journey so that you can focus on the most important thing: preparing for your baby's arrival!

 The overall surrogacy process can take an average of 16-22 months.
 While that may feel like a long time, remember that 9 months of that is your surrogate being pregnant!

 There are 5 key milestones in your surrogacy process: